claytonwramsey/www/content/blog/effect-polymorphism.md

 To avoid the [function
 coloring](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function)
-problem, we\'ll also allow for `handle` clauses, which allow a function _without_ an effect to call a function _with_ an effect.
+problem, we'll also allow for `handle` clauses, which allow a function _without_ an effect to call a function _with_ an effect.

 ```{clas="rust"}